World Bipolar Day – Erasing the Social Stigma

 In an effort to bring more awareness, education and social acceptance to not just the disease, but also those suffering from Bipolar Disorder, a trio of advocacy groups established March 30th as World Bipolar Day.

-Now in its fifth year, organizers chose the birthday of the Dutch artist, Vincent Van Gogh, who is believed to have been afflicted with bipolar disorder, to bring attention to this often misunderstood mental disorder.
+The organizers of World Bipolar Day chose the birthday of the Dutch artist, Vincent Van Gogh, who is believed to have been afflicted with bipolar disorder, to bring attention to this often misunderstood mental disorder.

 While there is more available information on this disorder than ever before, research shows that the public at large has many misconceptions about the disease.